weiz9762/git-tutorial/README.md

 The format you git commit will be `git commit -m "message/changes in the file"`.
 The message should be in present tense, and it is extremely important that your message include what you changed in the file, so you or your collaborator can go back to work you have done.

+_In the example below, I commmited my changes, and leave a message of what I did_

 ```bash
 username:~/workspace/sep (master) $ git commit -m "create sep-year files"
 [master (root-commit) 7a6acd5] create sep-year files